pgRouting/workshop/docs/basic/sql_function.rst

 Route from the |ch7_place_1| to |ch7_place_2|

-* Fix the directionality of the geometries of the previouse exercise
+* Fix the directionality of the geometries of the previous exercise

   * ``geom`` in human readable form named as  ``route_readable``
   * ``geom`` in binary format  with the name ``route_geom``